QCDs are tax-effective gift options

 Furthermore, QCDs don’t require that you itemize.
 With recent tax law changes, this means that you may decide to take advantage of the higher standard deduction, while still making a QCD.

-If you want to learn more about making a Qualified Charitable Distribution, you can contact your IRA asset manager.
 You may also email our Development Team or call our home office at 619-437-7142 for more information.

 *As every financial situation is different, we recommend seeking advice from a financial advisor or professional about the implications of your gift.